Hypercalculia

-Hypercalculia is "a specific developmental condition in which the ability to perform mathematical calculations is significantly superior to general learning ability and to school attainment in maths."
+Hypercalculia is a specific developmental condition in which the ability to perform mathematical calculations is significantly superior to general learning ability and to school attainment in maths."
 A 2002 neuroimaging study of a child with hypercalculia suggested greater brain volume in the right temporal lobe.
 Serial SPECT scans revealed hyperperfusion over right parietal areas during performance of arithmetic tasks.

 Math and reading achievement profiles in autistic individuals

 Children at any age may be stronger in language or in mathematics, but very rarely in both.
 Autistic children are no different.
-A rare example of a child with multiple savant tendencies is a case study of a thirteen year old girl.
-Pacheva, Panoy, Gillberg, and Neville discovered this young woman has not only hypercalculia abilities, but also showcases hyperlexia, and hypermnesia capabilities.
+A rare example of a child with multiple savant tendencies is a case study of a thirteen-year-old girl.
+Pacheva, Panoy, Gillberg, and Neville discovered this individual has not only hypercalculia abilities, but also showcases hyperlexia, and hypermnesia capabilities.

 A study published in 2014 examined the reading and math achievement profiles and their changes over time within a sample of children between the ages 6–9 diagnosed with an autism spectrum disorder.
 What they found was that there are four distinct achievement profiles: higher-achieving (39%), hyperlexia (9%), hypercalculia (20%) and lower-achieving (32%).
 A previous study conducted in 2009 estimated the rate of hypercalculia at 16.2% in ASD adolescents.

 According to Wei, Christiano, Yu, Wagner, and Spiker, research of the ASD achievement profile, hypercalculia, is sometimes overlooked in academic settings.
 Sometimes this oversight is a result of more resources being spent on understanding the capabilities of children who exhibit hyperlexia.
-Children with an ASD have shown various results during testing for hypercalulia.
+Children with an ASD have shown various results during testing for hypercalculia.
 Some of these varied results indicate: below average performance of mathematical and problem solving tasks, average proficiency, and high-achievers topping the 99th percentile on 'standardized math achievement measures.'

 There is an ongoing debate concerning the cause of hypercalculia along with other savant perceptions.
 Some researchers theorize that obsessive tendencies may trigger greater attention to certain areas of their lives.

 Individuals with autism will sometimes focus a lot of their time, energy, and attention on schedules or routines, calendar calculations, numbers or counting, and/or music.

 Other researchers speculate that people with savant tendencies may use different brain areas while they are processing subjects of their higher abilities.
 Among other debate arguments are hypotheses with regards to neural processes and working memory storage capabilities.

 Wallace sometimes refers to these individuals as "mathematical savants" or "arithmetic savants."
 In his experience, individuals with this ability tend to prefer a chunking or segmentation method of sorts.
 Their proclivities tend to push them towards breaking bigger things down to smaller things like numbers or equations.
 This data led Wallace to research, "prime number savants."
 Prime number savants can calculate which numbers are prime by breaking up the number over and over numerous times until they are at its lowest form.
 The next step is figuring out if that number can be evenly divided.